zzstefan/Multiscale-brain-aging/Step1_Computation_of_Multiscale_Brain_Functional_Connectivity_Measures/README.md

 # The computation of multiscale brain functional connectivity measures

 1. We applied the personalized NMF brain decomposition method https://github.com/hmlicas/Collaborative_Brain_Decomposition and decomposed the brain into multiple scales.
-The basic functions can be referred to the brain decomposition repository.
+The basic functions can be referred to the brain decomposition repository above.
 It mainly consists of three steps:

-- A bootstrap stragety to
+- We first computed group-level FNs using a normalized-cuts based spectral clustering method to identify representative FNs from 50 sets of group-level FNs, each set being computed on a subset of 150 subjects;
+- The group-level FNs were then used as initializing FNs to compute personalized FNs based on each subject’s fMRI data;
+- We computed the FNs at seven scales, yielding seven sets of  K (K=17, 25, 50, 75, 100, 125 and 150) FNs.